 During my time in telecommunications in the late 1990s, recruiting some specialist IT roles was a challenge and we used a scheme called the “Golden Hello” to attract people into key roles.
 I’ve heard this phrase again recently as employers pull out the stops to compete for talent.
 With the current recruitment challenges and skills shortages, this has made its return just at the right time.

 Over the last year the employment landscape in the UK has shifted dramatically.
-Workers are realising their importance in various industries, while recognising the increased risk presented to them by COVID in the form of health and closures.
-With EU citizens returning home as well, there is a massive shortage in Hospitality, logistics and care workers.
-Employers need workers more than ever and Employees know they are vital to the sustainability of businesses.
+Workers are realising their importance in various industries.
+With the impact of Brexit and the pandemic, there is a massive shortage in Hospitality, logistics and care workers.
+Employers need workers more than ever and employees know they are vital to the sustainability of businesses.
 This has seen the re-emergence of “Golden Hello’s”.

 What is a ‘’Golden Hello’’?